numbat70/inclusion2021/_docs/accessibility/document.md

 Large print publications are documents with a point size of 16 and above.

 Large print versions of publications are essential for some disabled people, for example people with visual impairments, learning disabilities, dyslexia and problems with coordination or manual dexterity.
-(Source: [GOV.UK - Accessible communication formats](https://www.gov.uk/government/publications/inclusive-communication/accessible-communication-formats#large-print))
+(Source: <a href="https://www.gov.uk/government/publications/inclusive-communication/accessible-communication-formats#large-print" target="_blank">GOV.UK - Accessible communication formats</a>)

 - A minimum size of 16 point is recommended for people with a visual impairment
 - Some fonts appear larger than others at the same point size